 7 pm - 2014 Solstice with Paul Winter Consort: Celebrate the return of the sun and the warming of the heart with Paul Winter's All New 34th Winter Solstice Celebration.
 On the darkest night of the year, we head back to New York's Cathedral of St. John the Divine to hear The Paul Winter Consort and the glorious Cathedral Pipe Organ.
 The performance brings traditional holiday favorites and new sounds from around the world.
 Special guests Ivan Lins and Renato Braz.
 Hosted by John Schaefer.

 7 pm - The Berlin Candy Bomber: Veteran broadcaster Tom Brokaw tells the heartwarming true story of Gail Halvorsen, the Berlin Candy Bomber.
 With the Mormon Tabernacle Choir and the Candy Bomber himself, now 92, we hear a unique story of the Christmas spirit and the joy of giving.

-8 pm - Yo-Yo Ma and Friends: Imagine a musical party celebrating the hopes, dreams and joy animating seasonal festivals the world over.
+8 pm - Christmas Music and Memories: Imagine a musical party celebrating the hopes, dreams and joy animating seasonal festivals the world over.
 That is what inspired cellist Yo-Yo Ma to create "Songs of Joy and Peace: The Yo-Yo Ma Holiday Party" with a remarkable group of friends.